josemazo/bmo/README.md

 ```
 $ ./bmo --help
 ```
 or you can become a `Docker` pro-user reading [this guide](https://docs.docker.com/userguide/).
 You will thank yourself for reading it, beacause `Docker` is prety awesome.
-Also, in the help command, it's never mentioned the word `container`, it used the concept `Docker image`, for try to abstract the logic behind `Docker`.
+Also, in the help command, it's never mentioned the word `container`, it used the concept `Docker image`, for trying to abstract the logic behind `Docker`.

 ### 2.2.
 Start